 First, though, the part that isn't harmful: Along with 5G hype, there has been a lot of 5G scaremongering on social media and fringe publications.
 Some articles claim that radio waves in the millimeter wave range of frequencies can do harm at the very low power levels used in mobile networks.
 The same scares were published regarding previous generations of mobile radios.
 However, since the early days of analog mobile phones, the amount of power emitted by your phone's radios has declined by two orders of magnitude.

-There isn't enough power behind the 5G radio signal to have any effect on the cells of living things, and millimeter wave frequencies are far below those of ionizing radiation, like x-rays and gamma rays, that can cause chemical changes by exciting the electrons in chemical bonds, as they penetrate materials, including living things.
+There isn't enough power behind the 5G radio signal to have an effect on the cells of living things, and millimeter wave frequencies are far below those of ionizing radiation, like x-rays and gamma rays, that can cause chemical changes by exciting the electrons in chemical bonds as they penetrate materials, including living things.
 In fact, the entire radio spectrum, from lo-tech AM radio bands to the upper reaches of millimeter wave are all at lower frequencies than infrared light, which is in turn, below that of visible light, which in turn is far below that of ionizing radiation.

 Don't fear your phone or nearby cell site.